gepetobio/100-days-of-code/r1-log.md

 ### R1D2
 A bit of Functional Programming (Pure Functions and Higher Order Functions) and a lot of trouble with my React game but all fun!
 Quickly prototyping and refactoring the ugly bits of yesterday.

+### R1D3
+Today I studied Object Composition again, Concatenation.
+Also studied about environment configuration for app development (.env).
+And practiced a bit of Functional Programming and ES6 on https://babeljs.io/repl